ankithkumarpal/portfolio/README.md

 3. Run `npm install` to install dependencies.
 4. Modify the data in `src/constants/index.js` with your own content.
 5. Run `npm start` to start the development server.

-Every piece of data on the website is dynamic and originates from the constants file.
-Simply change the data there, and you'll have your own stunning 3-D portfolio.

-## 💡 Contributing
-Contributions are warmly welcomed!
-Whether you have suggestions, bug reports, or want to add new features, please don't hesitate to open an issue or create a pull request.